lucaslzl/ponche/README.md

-# Secure Simulation - NCA
+# Secure Simulation - ACM SAC

 Code to identify timewindow, generate clusters, and simulate with mobility